James Warren (actor): Film career

 Warren was seen by an MGM talent scout, who offered him a contract.
 Changing his name to James Warren, he, his wife Felice, and their six-week-old son moved to Hollywood, where over the course of several years he appeared in more than 30 movies.
 When his MGM contract expired, he moved to RKO Radio Pictures.

 His first picture at RKO, filmed in the spring of 1945, was Ding Dong Williams, a backstage musical with a Hollywood theme.
 He played a slow-witted movie cowboy alongside a palomino horse, Star Dust.
 RKO had been making Zane Grey westerns with Robert Mitchum in the leading roles, and with Mitchum now advancing to dramatic features, RKO producer Herman Schlom (who had made Ding Dong Williams) remembered how well James Warren photographed in western gear.
 James Warren (and Star Dust) took over RKO's Zane Grey series, starring in three films: Wanderer of the Wasteland (1945), Sunset Pass (1946), and Code of the West (1947).

 Warren's tenure as RKO's cowboy star was brief; the studio's resident star Tim Holt returned from military service and resumed his starring series.
 Warren returned to character roles.
 In 1952, he co-starred with Gloria Swanson in the comedy film Three for Bedroom "C".
+Swanson wrote in her autobiography that she chose him as the male lead in the play after seeing him in Los Angeles selling his paintings and ceramics.